How to Protect Yourself From a Microsoft Robocall

 It might seem complicated at first, but Robo Revenge actually works on a rather simple principle.
 There are only a few crucial points that you need to be familiar with to understand the entire process.
 These include the following:

-- For a start, you need to know that the free virtual credit card we provide you with is never linked to your real card, so your sensitive information remains fully protected
+- For a start, you need to know that the virtual credit card we provide you with is never linked to your real card, so your sensitive information remains fully protected

 - Robocallers can’t figure out that this is only a randomly generated string of numbers.
 They will think that it is your real card number and try to take the money off your account.
 By doing that, fraudsters reveal their own information to DoNotPay, making it easy for us to figure out who they are